 - To prevent further spread of the virus, stay at home while waiting for the test results and when tested positive.

 - Information about a person being infected with COVID-19 is sensitive personal data and must not be forwarded, except with the person’s consent.
-Nevertheless, employees and students are encouraged to inform the university if they turn out to be virus carriers and close contacts of a virus carrier.
+Nevertheless, employees and students are encouraged to inform the university if they turn out to be virus carriers and have been in close contact with university staff or students.
 Rapid exchange of information helps us prevent the spread of the virus at the university.
 If an employee turns out to be a virus carrier or a close contact, we recommend informing his or her immediate supervisor.
 If a student turns out to be a virus carrier or a close contact, we recommend him or her to inform the academic affairs specialist.

 National coronavirus helpline: 1247 (+372 600 1247 for calls from abroad)

 National restrictions are available on the state website on COVID-19: www.kriis.ee /en

 Health Board’s website: www.terviseamet.ee/en